Azure/ALZ-Bicep/infra-as-code/bicep/modules/spokeNetworking/generateddocs/spokeNetworking.bicep.md

-parLocation    | No       | The Azure Region to deploy the resources into. parDisableBgpRoutePropagation | No       | Switch to enable/disable BGP Propagation on route table. parDdosProtectionPlanId | No       | Id of the DdosProtectionPlan which will be applied to the Virtual Network. parSpokeNetworkAddressPrefix | No       | The IP address range for all virtual networks to use. parSpokeNetworkName | No       | The Name of the Spoke Virtual Network. parDnsServerIps | No       | Array of DNS Server IP addresses for VNet. parNextHopIpAddress | No       | IP Address where network traffic should route to leveraged with DNS Proxy. parSpokeToHubRouteTableName | No       | Name of Route table to create for the default route of Hub. parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry.
+parLocation    | No       | The Azure Region to deploy the resources into. parDisableBgpRoutePropagation | No       | Switch to enable/disable BGP Propagation on route table. parDdosProtectionPlanId | No       | Id of the DdosProtectionPlan which will be applied to the Virtual Network. parGlobalResourceLock | No       | Global Resource Lock Configuration used for all resources deployed in this module. parSpokeNetworkAddressPrefix | No       | The IP address range for all virtual networks to use. parSpokeNetworkName | No       | The Name of the Spoke Virtual Network. parSpokeNetworkLock | No       | Resource Lock Configuration for Spoke Network. parDnsServerIps | No       | Array of DNS Server IP addresses for VNet. parNextHopIpAddress | No       | IP Address where network traffic should route to leveraged with DNS Proxy. parSpokeToHubRouteTableName | No       | Name of Route table to create for the default route of Hub. parSpokeRouteTableLock | No       | Resource Lock Configuration for Spoke Network Route Table. parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry.